stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

 This implementation stands for one iteration of the inner k-loop.
 Therefore one column vector (A) is multiplied to a row vector (B).
-First, we load the complete target matrix values C completely into the vector register.
+First, we load the complete target matrix values C completely into 24 vector registers.

 .. code-block:: text